 Beginning October 13, NHL 20 gamers can compete 1-vs-1 online to earn points and climb virtual ladders on both PlayStation 4 and Xbox One consoles.
 Three LGL Online ladders will determine qualification for three LGL on LAN mid-season tournaments and the top performers across all stages will be invited to compete for $20,000 and one million SCENE points at the Grand Finals.
 Gamers throughout the ladder ranks will also have chances to win access to exciting perks and prizes regardless of their in-game performance.

 “This year’s LGL will showcase an enhanced set of features and structure for the overall tournament campaign on the WorldGaming online platform, to delight the casual AND competitive player community as well as fans of EA Sports NHL 20,” said Wim Stocks, General Manager and Chief Executive Officer, WorldGaming Network.
-“As with our past events, we are pleased and honored for our extraordinary partnership with MLSE and Toronto Maple Leafs for bringing this tournament and experience to life; special thanks as well to Scotiabank for their amazing support of all things ‘Chel’.”
+“As with our past events, we are pleased and honoured for our extraordinary partnership with MLSE and Toronto Maple Leafs for bringing this tournament and experience to life; special thanks as well to Scotiabank for their amazing support of all things ‘Chel’.”

 Last season marked the inaugural year for the league, with 2,378 games played, 935 unique players and over 8.3 million social media impressions during the four-month season.
 Canadian Matthew Grenier (Gamertag: Yung Gren) was crowned the 2018-19 Leafs Gaming League Champion after a winner-takes-all showdown on January 3, 2019 at Scotiabank Arena.
 Season Two follows with a prize pool of $20,000 and one million SCENE points, three Leafs Gaming League Online matchmaking windows powered by WorldGaming Network and three mid-season Leafs Gaming League on LAN tournaments powered by OverActive Media Live, before the 2019-20 Leafs Gaming League Champion is crowned on February 1, 2020 at Scotiabank Arena.